slamdev/baby-routine-tracker/hight-level-stories.md

 * **As a user,** I want the app to automatically switch between light and dark mode based on my phone's system settings.
 * **As a user,** I want the app to display correctly and be fully usable when I rotate my phone to landscape mode.
 * **As a user,** I want to be able to use the app in split-screen mode alongside another app (like a messaging app or browser) without the layout breaking.
+* **As a user,** I want to see a clean, modern interface with a profile icon in the top-right corner like modern Android apps, rather than a large welcome card taking up screen space.
+* **As a user,** I want to tap the profile icon to see my account information and access the sign-out option in a dropdown menu.

 ### **AI Sleep Routine Builder**